dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ERROR
 ```

-We can search for the string above in IDA, but since we are dealing with [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), first we need to rebase the address of IDA to 0x0 so it shows the Offset and not the preferred address, I do this as a good practice, but this is not a necessary step, (File > Segments > Rebase Program)
+We can search for the _ERROR_ string above in IDA, but since we are dealing with [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), first we need to rebase the address of the executable to 0x0 so it shows the Offset and not the preferred address, I do this as a good practice, but this is not a necessary step.
+(File > Segments > Rebase Program)

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-15-33-41.png)